 A terrifically drunk man with a face like one of those slobbering dogs that you never want to pet, but who wipe their faces all over your trousers anyway, grabs her and hugs her close to his large sagging body inside his large sagging green t-shirt with psychedelic spirals, and tries to talk to her about ley lines.

 When we find a seat, a Spanish tourist perches her socked feet next to us on the grill by the fire to dry out.

-But I still maintain my beatific disposition even back in the car as we get lost in the narrow country roads and consult antediluvian road sign with pointing hands telling us the arcadian way to Bristol.
+But I still maintain my beatific disposition even back in the car as we get lost in the narrow country roads and consult antediluvian road signs, white and old with pointing hands, telling us the arcadian way to Bristol.